Lake Milton, Ohio 44429

 Lake Milton State Park Trails

-There are two hiking trails at Lake Milton State Park.
+There are four hiking trails at Lake Milton State Park.

 Paved Trail – 1 mile – east side of the Lake Milton, near the marina.